InverseFinance/inverse-alerts/README.md

 `[Path to your project]/venv/Scripts/python.exe main.py`

+Alternatively you can use the CMD batch files available.
+You can use `run`, `run-geth-light`, or `run-with-geth` to correspondingly run the script alone, run a Geth light node or both at the same time.
+Make sure you have installed Geth and that you are running Python in the proper environment.

 ### Listeners

-This script is using 3 types of listeners (`listeners.py`) and can listen to three types of events happening on Ethereum mainnet :
+This script is using 3 types of listeners `listeners.py` and can listening to 3 types of Ethereum mainnet occurences :

-- Smart contract events
+- Smart contract events : `EventListener`
-- View State function variations
+- Smart contract View State functions variations : `StateChangeListener`
-- Transactions emitted from an address
+- Transactions emitted from an address : `TxListener`

-Those listeners are using events handlers (`handlers.py`) to dispatch the messages to the appropriate webhook.
+Those listeners are using events handlers `handlers.py` to define the conditions for  sending a message format and dispatch this latter to the appropriate webhook.

 ### Adding an alert